 M1 Finance Overview

 M1 Finance started back in 2015 under the guidance of CEO Brian Barnes.
 With its roots in Chicago, Illinois, the firm now holds over $5 billion in investor assets.
 Their approach to automated portfolios has made them incredibly popular among investors who have little to no experience in the financial markets.

-In our M1 Finance review, we said we believed this platform was a game changer.
+As mentioned in our M1 Finance review, we believe this platform was a game changer.
 Based on your future goals, you can select one of their automated portfolios.
 It doesn’t matter whether you’re looking to save money for a house or to plan for your retirement, M1 can do it all.

 This completely automated service also enables investors to create custom portfolios using the pie investing feature.

 Whether you want total control over your investments or whether you want to invest and let it ride, investing with M1 Finance allows you to do that and more.

 The M1 platform, whether on desktop on on the M1 Finance app, requires you to meet no account minimums and pay no fees.
 Although there are some small fees for certain actions, most investors will never pay a cent in fees to M1.
 There are zero account minimums at any point, so if you only have a small amount to invest you won’t have any problems.

 M1 supports a huge number of account types, such as IRAs, individual brokerage accounts, and even custodial accounts.
 Many investment platforms don’t offer the same variety of supported accounts.

 If you’re more confident with investing, you can create ‘pies’.
 The pie investing system enables you to make your own custom portfolios.
 Alternatively, let the experts handle your portfolio with the robo-advisor’s M1 expert pies.